nautobot/nautobot-app-secrets-providers/docs/admin/install.md

 - `tenant` - (optional) Required for 'Domain Authorization'.
 - `token` - (optional) Required for 'Access Token Authorization'.
 - `username` - (optional) Required for 'Secret Server Cloud', 'Password Authorization', 'Domain Authorization'.

+### Azure Key Vault

+#### Authentication

+No configuration is required within Nautobot for this provider to work.
+You must provide [Azure Service Principal credentials in one of the formats supported by the azure-identity library](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.environmentcredential?view=azure-python).
+The credential variables should be injected into Nautobot's environment via your preferred method.

+The recommended method is to use a Service Principal with Secret, for which creds.example.env has an example.
+[More information on how to set up the SP in Azure in the Azure docs](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli).